-Assume that you have 2 websites in the weight loss niche that are running AdSense.
-Both websites receive the same amount of organic traffic and they have the ads in the same positions.
+Assume that you have 2 websites in the weight loss niche running AdSense.
+Both websites receive the same amount of organic traffic and ads in the same positions.

 The first one is getting visitors searching for: ‘weight loss tips’, ‘how to lose weight’, ‘lose belly fat’ and the other one is getting traffic from keywords like: ‘why drinking water is important’, ‘what to eat after dinner’, ‘how many meals to eat per day’.

-The first website is likely to make more money with AdSense because more advertisers are interested for those keywords so the number of available relevant ads will be greater.
+The first website will likely make more money with AdSense because more advertisers are interested in those keywords, so the number of available relevant ads will be greater.

-Users are also likely to click the ads more often since users looking for tips or solutions to their problem are more likely to click on a relevant ad than users who are searching for general information.
+Users are also likely to click the ads more often since those looking for tips or solutions to their problems are more likely to click on a relevant ad than those searching for general information.

-This is also the reason why organic traffic is considered to be more valuable than any other form of traffic i.e. because it is highly targeted and converts better.
+This is also why organic traffic is considered more valuable than any other form of traffic, i.e., because it is highly targeted and converts better.

-As I said above, AdSense represents 1/4 of Google’s revenue so they take the whole program very seriously.
-While it is relatively easy for everyone to get an AdSense account, if you don’t play by their rules 100% you risk losing your account.
+As I said, AdSense represents 1/4 of Google’s revenue, so they take the whole program seriously.
+While it is relatively easy for everyone to get an AdSense account, you risk losing your account if you don’t play by their rules 100%.

-Even if you are an existing or new AdSense publisher make sure that you read their policies before implementing AdSense on your website.
+Even if you are an existing or new AdSense publisher, read their policies before implementing AdSense on your website.

-Remove from your mind any ideas for tricking the system and always remember that they have hired the best people to make sure that nobody will be able to bypass their rules and policies.
+Remove any ideas for tricking the system from your mind, and always remember that they have hired the best people to ensure nobody can bypass their rules and policies.

-#6 – You need to have a website with a purpose and not a MFA (made for AdSense) website
+6. You need to have a website with a purpose and not an MFA (made for AdSense) website

-Yes, you can use AdSense to make money from an established blog that has lots of traffic and visitors.
+Yes, you can use AdSense to make money from an established blog with lots of traffic and visitors.

-To be more precise let me give you a couple of examples from websites that make money with AdSense.
+To be more precise, let me give you examples from websites that make money with AdSense.

-While reading the examples try to relate these websites with what I have explained above and try to understand how they have applied in practice all the guidelines.
+While reading the examples, try to relate these websites with what I have explained above and understand how they have applied all the guidelines in practice.

 Example 1: Digital Photography School

-He is using the maximum amount of Ads per page (3 units).
-One of the ads is ‘above the fold’ and the other two are below the fold but in the main content area and not sidebar (as we will below, this is very important).
+He is using several Ads per page.
+One of the ads is ‘above the fold’, and others are below the fold but in the main content area.
+He also has an ad in the sidebar.

 I also use Adsense on caloriesecrets.net.
 Instead of charging for the products we are offering (calorie counter, food tracker, diet plan), we decided to have the products free and use AdSense to monetize our content.

-I am using 3 AdSense ads per page, 1 above the fold and 2 below.
+I am using 3 AdSense ads per page, 1 above the fold, 1 below, and 1 in the sidebar.